jw-coder84/CI-Project-Portfolio-4/README.md

     - Admin users can view a list of the books that are on loan.
     ![Books on loan](static/readme/books-onloan-page.png)

+## Future Implementations
+- The genres in the nav bar dropdown list all link to the book list page which shows all books.
+I would like to have implemented a filtered view, only showing books of one genre, matching the genre that the user clicked on in the dropdown list.
+- To import the genres in the navbar list from the Genre database table using the jinja template code.
+Currently, the genres are hard coded in the list.

+Both of the above functions were attempted but I didn't have time resolve the issues that prevented them from working.

+- Once the return date has been exceeded a fine notification is issued to the user to inform them the book is overdue.
+I have a method to determine if the book is overdue in the BookIssued db model but didn't have time to implement this feature.
+A reminder email could also be sent to the user when the return date is approaching.

+- If a book is checked out, then the checkout button is replaced with an 'on loan' message.

 # Testing

 ## HTML